onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Anyone can try - I want to succeed - to be victorious!
+"You’re not talking to someone who woke up a loser.
+That loser attitude, that loser premise makes no sense to me." - Jensen Huang
 Step 1) dispatch cron job to the cluster
 Step 2) cluster does distributed cognition
 And the hive mind scans for interesting new representations and when it finds some kind of match or fittedness between some set, then it can pair up the cows together in a group chat to coordinate further